-Everything the hosted version can't do — because your library is right there.
+Local access with no logins — because your Zotero 7+ library is right there.

 A local MCP server foryour Zotero desktop app.Free.
 Open source.

 Requires Zotero 7 running locally with the built-in local API enabled (Settings → Advanced).
-Signed builds will be published to GitHub Releases.
+See full release notes and checksums.

 01. See the page, not just the text